-The United States established diplomatic relations with Cote d’Ivoire (then called Ivory Coast) in 1960 following its independence from France.
+The United States established diplomatic relations with Cote d’Ivoire (then called Ivory Coast) in 1960, following Cote d'Ivoire's independence from France.
 A coup in 1999 ushered in several years of coup attempts, disputed elections, rebellions, and attempts at reunification.
-In 2011, a new president was formally inaugurated after a period of fighting brought on by the incumbent's refusal to cede power following 2010 elections.
+In 2011, a new president was formally inaugurated after a period of fighting brought on by the incumbent's refusal to cede power following elections in 2010.
 In 2015, Cote d’Ivoire held very successful presidential elections and President Ouattara peacefully won reelection.
 President Ouattara introduced a new constitution in 2016, approved in a nationwide referendum.

-In 2016, the country ranked among the top ten fastest growing economies in the world.
-Though the recent fall in the price of cocoa, Cote d’Ivoire main export, is expected to affect growth, Cote d’Ivoire remains a country with considerable potential.
-With investments by the United States and other international partners, Cote d’Ivoire can act as a bulwark against religious extremism and support U.S. efforts to promote democratic institutions, regional stability and counter the spread of terrorism.
+In 2017, Cote d’Ivoire’s agriculture export-based economy was the second fastest growing economy in Sub-Saharan Africa.
+Cote d’Ivoire is a country with considerable potential politically and economically.
+With investments by the United States and other international partners, Cote d’Ivoire can act as a bulwark against religious extremism and support U.S. efforts to promote democratic institutions, regional stability, and counter the spread of terrorism.

 U.S.-Ivoirian relations have traditionally been friendly and close.
-The United States participates in the international effort to assist Cote d’Ivoire in moving beyond its decade-long crisis, providing more than a quarter of the funding for the UN Operation in Cote d’Ivoire.
+The United States participates in the international effort to assist Cote d’Ivoire in moving beyond its decade-long crisis.
 The U.S. Government’s overriding interests in Cote d’Ivoire have long been to help restore peace, encourage disarmament and reunification of the country, and support a democratic government whose legitimacy can be accepted by all the citizens of Cote d’Ivoire.

 U.S. Assistance to Cote d'Ivoire

-The U.S. assistance to Cote d’Ivoire is focused on four priority areas.
+U.S. assistance to Cote d’Ivoire is focused on four priority areas.
 These are strengthening democracy and governance, expanding economic opportunities, advancing security sector reform, and improving health care systems and outcomes.
 The overall purpose of our programming is to create a peaceful and stable environment that will promote U.S. strategic and commercial interests and enable the Ivoirian people to prosper.
-U.S. assistance is implemented by diplomatic engagement across the political spectrum to promote multi-ethnic participation in the democratic process in lieu of violence and separation; strengthening institutional capacity of national, provincial, and local governmental institutions, the media, and civil society leading to better governance and increased public confidence in the democratic process; supporting electoral and follow-on activities; promoting respect for the rule of law and human rights; and addressing the HIV/AIDS epidemic through expanded access to prevention, care, and treatment services.
-MCC programing in Cote d'Ivoire offers the opportunity to leverage existing efforts in public health, good governance, and economic openness.
+U.S. assistance is designed to promote multi-ethnic participation in the democratic process; strengthen institutional capacity of national, provincial, and local governmental institutions, the media, and civil society leading to better governance and increased public confidence in the democratic process; support electoral and follow-on activities; promote respect for the rule of law and human rights; provide technical assistance regarding fiscal, budget, and tax policy; and address the HIV/AIDS epidemic through expanded access to prevention, care, and treatment services, as well as combat malaria.
+The Millennium Challenge Corporation (MCC) Compact with Cote d'Ivoire will support the country’s drive to diversify its economy through investments in the education and transportation sectors.